pkmn/engine/docs/DESIGN.md

 - Pokémon Showdown produces **text protocol logs in all cases**.
 While invaluable for debugging, the text logs are expensive to produce and parse, and importantly, are often wasted work in many use cases where they are simply ignored.
-- Pokémon Showdown is written in JavaScript / TypeScript which makes it **unergonomic to have precisely laid out data structures with minimally sized fields** (as mentioned above, the minimum data size of a number is going to be 4-8 bytes outside of making all the code manipulate `ArrayBuffer`s), substantially larger than what is convenient to use in lower level languages.
+- Pokémon Showdown is written in JavaScript/TypeScript which makes it **unergonomic to have precisely laid out data structures with minimally sized fields** (as mentioned above, the minimum data size of a number is going to be 4-8 bytes outside of making all the code manipulate `ArrayBuffer`s), substantially larger than what is convenient to use in lower level languages.